EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Methodology

 \subsection{Low-rank Parallel Adaptation}

 The foundation model DINOv2 recently has become a popular backbone for feature extraction in VPR, generally accompanied by a fine-tuning/adaptation for better performance.
 CricaVPR \cite{cricavpr} and SelaVPR \cite{selavpr} have used the PETL methods (i.e., inserting tunable adapters into the frozen encoder blocks) to adapt DINOv2, as shown in Fig. \ref{fig:LoPA} (b).
 However, they are efficient only in terms of parameters, not in training time and memory usage.
 Here, we conduct a simple theoretical derivation to explain this point.
-For a network with $L$ blocks, each having output ${z}_i$, a large number of frozen parameters $\theta_i$ and a few trainable parameters $\psi_i$, our goal is to minimize a loss function, $\mathcal{L}$ based on stochastic gradient descent.
-Concretely, to update $\psi_i$ during backpropagation, we first need to compute $\frac{\partial \mathcal{L}}{\partial \psi_i}$ via the chain rule as follows
+For a network with $L$ blocks, each having output ${z}_i$, a large number of frozen parameters $\theta_i$ and a few trainable parameters $\psi_i$, our goal is to minimize a loss function $\mathcal{L}$ based on stochastic gradient descent.
+Concretely, to update $\psi_i$ during backpropagation, we first need to compute $\frac{\partial \mathcal{L}}{\partial \psi_i}=\frac{\partial \mathcal{L}}{\partial z_i} \frac{\partial z_i}{\partial \psi_i}$.
+However, $\frac{\partial \mathcal{L}}{\partial z_i}$ cannot be computed directly, because $\mathcal{L}$ is usually calculated using the final output of the network (i.e, $z_L$).
+Therefore, it is necessary to resort to the chain rule as follows, which is the core of the famous backpropagation algorithm